diegotorres03/web-components-repository/docs/step-by-step.md

   </app-layout>
 ```

-Now, on the left-content, lets add some components - a `plain-card` on top and an `app-accordion` below:
+Now, on the left-content panel, lets add some components - a `plain-card` on top and an `app-accordion` below:
 ```html
    ...
     </nav>